jordan763/Code-Refactor/README.md

-# Refactor HTML and CSS for Horiseon
+# Refactor HTML and CSS for Horiseon website.